 A short incision will be made in the right lower abdomen.
-The doctor will be able to see the appendix through this cut.
+The appendix can be viewed through this incision.
 The appendix will be detached from surrounding tissue.
-The surgeon will stop any bleeding from blood vessels.
+Any bleeding from the blood vessels will be stopped.
 The appendix will then be tied off and cut out.
 The incisions will then be closed with stitches or staples.

 If the appendix has ruptured, a warm water solution mixed with antibiotics will be used to wash out the inside of the abdomen.
 A catheter will then be placed to drain any fluid that builds up.
 Sometimes, with a rupture, the surgeon will only close the muscle layers and leave the skin open.
 The open skin wound will then be packed with a moist gauze dressing.

-6/2/2011 DynaMed's Systematic Literature Surveillance ...(Click grey area to select URL) Mills E, Eyawo O, Lockhart I, Kelly S, Wu P, Ebbert JO.
+6/2/2011 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Mills E, Eyawo O, Lockhart I, Kelly S, Wu P, Ebbert JO.
 Smoking cessation reduces postoperative complications: a systematic review and meta-analysis.
 Am J Med.
 2011;124(2):144-154.e8.